-The Fair Funding Review will affect how funding is allocated and redistributed between local authorities, taking into account each individual authority's capacity to raise and retain local taxation.
-As part of this review, the intention was for retained business rates to rise to 100% by 2020.
-This has now been deferred and the proposal also reduced to 75% along with an element of central government grant support.
+As part of the Government's "fair funding review" (where local authorities were to become fully dependent on their own sources of income rather than on central government grants), the intention was for retained business rates to rise to 100% by 2020, although this has now been reduced to 75% along with an element of central government grant support.

-During 2019/20 Calderdale, along with the other West and North Yorkshire councils, was part of a 75% Rates Retention pilot scheme (it was 100% in 2018/19).
-This allowed us to retain growth in business rates income which otherwise would have been lost from our area.
-In 2020/21, the Government is not extending the scheme which will then revert to 50% retention.
+During 2019/20 Calderdale, along with the other West and North Yorkshire councils, will be part of a 75% Rates Retention pilot scheme (it was 100% in 2018/19) which will allow us to retain growth in business rates income which otherwise would have been lost from our area.